Palks-Studio/billing-system/README.md

 - HTTP response security policies (content type, caching, indexing)
 - Internal interfaces are not indexed and not publicly exposed
 - No external dependencies: all data remains under full control
 - Multi-user authentication via dedicated user accounts
+- Double validation of sensitive data (interface and server), including the intra-EU VAT number

 ---